Controversy in Vitamin Research

 FACTS OF INTEREST (This is huge)

 Most if not all bone studies are designed to fail if all the nutrients that participate in forming active vitamin D actions are not acknowledged.
-Vitamin K2 and 9-cis retinoic acid status are rqrely considered.
+Vitamin K2 and 9-cis retinoic acid status are rarely considered.
 THE BONE BUILDING PROCESS MIGHT BE LIMITED WITHOUT ENOUGH VITAMIN K2.
 Doctors have for a very long time measured the blood levels of the vitamin K2 activated form of osteocalcin.
 This information served as a marker for the level of activity for the bone building process.
 But, never was the story told that this osteocalcin form was linked to and a measure for vitamin K2 activity.
 Why?

 Vitamin D actions have now expanded to include many immune system functions, especially on certain cancers, and blood sugar control or insulin resistance, a marker for diabetes.
 This new wave of studies also discovered this tidbit of information about the two forms of osteocalcin.

-In a test tube study, the actions of the two different forms of osteocalcin on porstate cancer cells were measured.
+In a test tube study, the actions of the two different forms of osteocalcin on prostate cancer cells were measured.
 The non-active form stopped cancer cell growth while the active form of osteocalcin promoted cancer growth.
 Other studies found that each form also had a different direct action on blood sugar control.
 There must be a critical and optimal relationship between the active and non-active forms of osteocalin that should be respected.
 That balance point is not known yet.
 The body needs some of each form.

 These smaller new wave studies may have critical implications and immediately need further testing, especially in controlled human work.
 Sometimes test tube actions are not duplicated the same in humans.
 Plus, certain facts have to be considered.
 Cancer cells produce an enzyme that destroys vitamin D. Scientists comparing vitamin D levels between cancer victims and healthy controls obviously found lower vitamin D levels in cancer patients.
 This prompted the assumption that increasing vitamin D levels in healthy people would stop cancer.
 This new knowledge that cancer cells lower vitamin D levels modifies that assumption somewhat.

-These and other new wave vitamin work should at the very least bring about a precautionary aproach to supplement protocols.
+These and other new wave vitamin work should at the very least bring about a precautionary approach to supplement protocols.
 Bone formulas need vitamin K2 unless vitamin K levels are known.
 Vitamin K2 supplement amounts need some precautions unless osteocalcin form levels are measured.
 (Vitamin K2 also has another vital function that limits the calcification of artery walls).

 Nature has a few different forms of vitamin A or Beta Carotene.
 One important form, 9-cis, is only in a few supplements.
 Since vitamin D processes rely on this 9-cis form, this could be another limiting factor.
 While it is possible the body can make some 9-cis form from the all-trans form, the exact conversion process and amounts are not known yet.
 But the known facts discovered about this conversion reveal that it is more likely than the 9-cis form will convert to the all-trans form than the all-trans form will build the 9-cis form, at least as determined by analyzing blood levels of each after consuming each separately.